|Summer A 2018 (6 credits)||click here for price*||click here for dates|

 Course offerings and class schedules are subject to change.

-*SOME CLASSES CARRY ADDITIONAL COURSE FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a class at The Marchutz School of Fine Arts (e.g. a Studio Art class) will incur an additional $260 materials fee.
-Students who enroll in Sculpture will incur an additional $260 materials fee.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+*SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
+Students who enroll in a Studio Art course will incur an additional $260 materials fee.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
-Additional fees besides these may apply to certain courses and will be listed at the link above.
+Students who enroll in a Sculpture course will incur an additional $260 materials fee.
+Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
+Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
+Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 French Honors Program